Medical Lab Technician (MLT) Schools

 Testing

 The MLT generalist certification exam takes five hours to complete and consists of 240 multiple-choice questions.
-It costs $115 to apply to take the exam and another $185 for the exam fee.
+The certification application fee is $115 and the exam fee is $185.
 Topics covered in this exam include:

 • Basic knowledge